Arkansas man arrested in 2016 slaying of wife in Jonesboro

 JONESBORO, Ark.
-(AP) - Police in northeastern Arkansas say a man has been arrested in the more than three year old death of his wife.
+(AP) - Police in northeastern Arkansas say a man has been arrested in the 2016 death of his wife.

 Craighead County jail records show Devine is being held on $2 million bond and do not list an attorney to speak on his behalf.